Bob Dylan's Greatest Hits Vol. II: New material

 The final three tracks on the album ("I Shall Be Released", "You Ain't Goin' Nowhere", and "Down in the Flood") were recorded on September 24, 1971, with Happy Traum.
 These three songs originated in 1967 during the "Basement Tapes" period where Dylan recorded with The Band.
 Dylan wanted to include these songs as they had been successes for other artists, as well as the fact that he did not agree with some of Columbia's selections of songs to be included on the record.
 Like "When I Paint My Masterpiece", "I Shall Be Released" was first released by The Band, appearing on their 1968 album Music from Big Pink.
 William Ruhlmann of AllMusic offers multiple interpretations of its lyrics, such as an allegory for Dylan's personal and professional life following his 1966 motorcycle accident, and, more directly, as "one of the great prison songs of all time".
 Ruhlmann also notes the song's "religious connotations" as well as the reversal of "the usual passage of the sun in the sky" in the lines, "I see my light come shining/from the west unto the east".

 "You Ain't Goin' Nowhere" was first released by The Byrds on their 1968 album Sweetheart of the Rodeo.
 Dylan's version contains a lyrical reference to Byrds guitarist and vocalist Roger McGuinn: "Pack up your money/pull up your tent, McGuinn".
 Rolling Stone Australia describes the 1971 recording as a "good-time banjo shuffle" in comparison with the "straight country" of the Byrds version and the "mysterious, doomy, yet somehow still festive" version Dylan recorded with The Band in 1967.
 Album closer "Down in the Flood" had been released by Sandy Denny on her 1971 album The North Star Grassman and the Ravens.
 Also known under the name "Crash on the Levee", Heylin considers "Down in the Flood" to be part of a group of songs stemming from the Basement Tapes which "approach the human condition from an offbeat angle".

+Track listing

+Note: The UK release is titled 'More Bob Dylan Greatest Hits' and has a slightly different track listing.
+"She Belongs To Me" is replaced by "Positively 4th Street" and "It's All Over Now, Baby Blue" is replaced by "New Morning".